DevOps-Represent/from-docker-to-kubernetes/6-Deployments-and-Services.md

 kubectl get service
 ```

+The previous deployed service included `--type LoadBalancer`, which gave an EXTERNAL-IP, but this service does not, so don't wait for one to be created.

 ### Deployments

 As nice as it is that we can use a singular service to talk to things.
 But what happens when we delete a pod?
 Well, we can just tear it down and see what happens, right?